Orana Wildlife Park: 1986–1995

 Orana's second decade of operation resulted in the steady arrival of new species and ongoing development.
 The direction of the zoo significantly altered with the closing of the drive-through Lion Reserve in 1995.

 White rhinoceros were transferred to Orana in 1986.
 The addition of tuatara in 1987 commenced a focus on native reptiles that continued the following year with the creation of a new Reptile House.
-Orana presently maintains a comprehensive public collections of native geckos.

 The Park continued to expand with the opening of Stage Two of the African Plains in 1988.
 This expansion included a new Giraffe House.
 In 1990, a restaurant was added that has since turned into a Function Centre.

-The world's fastest land mammal, the cheetah, arrived in 1988 and since that time Orana has been involved in the zoo-based breeding programme for these swift cats.
+Cheetahs arrived at Orana in 1988 and since that time Orana has been involved in a zoo-based breeding programme.
 Cheetah have become one of Orana's flagship conservation species and over 24 cats have been raised to adulthood.
-Cheetah are a notoriously difficult species to breed in captivity.
 In 1991, a 'Cheetah Chase' was introduced.
 This public presentation gave visitors the opportunity to witness the speed of cheetah.

 One of the most popular additions to the zoo occurred in 1991 with the arrival of meerkats.
 Due to a Telecom advertising campaign featuring these animals, visitation for the exhibit opening was one of the biggest days on record.
 These animals moved into a new exhibit named Kopje Rock which now also features porcupines.
 Orana has regularly bred meerkats.

 A walk-through native bird aviary, complete with waterfall, was opened in 1994.
 This was built by the South Island Zoological Society.
 The aviary is home to a wide range of forest birds such as tūī, kererū, kākāriki and bellbird.
-Recently, tuatara and freshwater crayfish have been added to the aviary.

 A significant shift in direction occurred in 1995.
 The present administration building, and large carpark, was opened.
 This resulted in the entrance of the zoo moving to middle of the Park.
 Visitors could no longer drive their cars through Orana.
 Rather, they walked or utilised a safari shuttle (first introduced in 1986).
 Scheduled animal feeds occur throughout the day, helping to break up the walking distance for visitors.

 Closing the Park to cars also meant the drive-through Lion Reserve ended.
 The lion pride was relocated to a new habitat close to the new office building.
 Later, they were moved back to their current location.